 FIJA empowers jurors to uphold individual rights and liberty by instilling in them a rich understanding of their protective role, including jurors’ right to refuse to enforce unjust law.

 FIJA advances its mission through a variety of programs including one-time events and ongoing outreach activities.
-Each headline below will soon be a clickable link to a dedicated page with more information on the corresponding programs.
+Learn more about FIJA's programs below.

 FIJA invites you to join fellow friends of liberty in learning more about the protective role of the jury and jurors' right of conscientious acquittal through virtual reading groups we are hosting.
 Selections for FIJA's Virtual Reading Groups will come from a variety of media in the field of criminal justice, focusing on the protective role of juries and the consequences of their eroded authority or absence in modern and historic contexts.